 When you do this they will open up.

-You can then probe and prompt using the powerful questions (link here again) I taught you a few articles back to get to the root cause of their pain.
+You can then probe and prompt using the powerful questions (link here again) I taught and gave you sales training tips and a few articles back to get to the root cause of their pain.

 So what pains do your prospects have?